 Singh, Satyajit.
 The Local in Governance: Politics, Decentralization and Environment

-Graduate Students with a focus on South Asia:
+Graduate Students with a research or teaching focus on South Asia:

 Resources for Research in South Asia